mikkopitkanen222/NixOS-Config/README.md

 # NixOS-Config
-This repository contains my NixOS configuration flake.
+This repository contains my NixOS configuration flake, used to configure multiple machines.
-The flake is used to configure multiple machines and is composed of reusable components.
 There are three components in each configuration: `host`, `system`, and `users`.
 Each type of component resides in a separate sub-directory of this repo: